Barcode

 (4) For system level test (実装), I made manually-driven system level testers and test programs for automatic system level testers designed as a result of co-operation with automation department, later on (applied to µPD282 to µPD1205, 1972 - 1976).

-(B) Chips & Technologies, USA
+(B) Chips and Technologies, USA

 LSI